aleen42/PersonalWiki/Programming/JavaScript/Framework/react/refs_to_components/refs_to_components.md

 ### Summary

 Refs are a great way to send a message to a particular child instance in a way that would be inconvenient to do via streaming Reactive `props` and `state`.
 They should, however, not be your go-to abstraction for flowing data through your application.
 By default, use the Reactive data flow and save `ref`s for use cases that are inherently non-reactive.

+#### Benefits:

+- You can define any public method on your component classes (such as a reset method on a Typeahead) and call those public methods through refs (such as `this.refs.myTypeahead.reset()`).